Atif0110/AI-competitor-research/README.md

 and no proxy.

-After a successful US run, additional regions can be tested.
+Additional regions can be tested after the initial run.

 ## 3. Configure credentials